thelab-aaronbeaver/key-loader/README.md

 - Mark system as "homed" and ready for operation

 ### 3. Key-Driven Cycle Operation
-The system operates as a continuous key detection and processing machine:
+The system operates as a continuous key detection and processing machine with integrated laser engraving:

 ```
 Start State: